 Got 10 days?
 You’ve got time for the Himalayas.
 This short ABC trek is a whirlwind trek that gets you from the trailheads to the heart of the mountains.
 It's a journey of steep stone steps by day and warm teahouse stories by night.
 The final reward: standing small and breathless inside the giant, snow-covered embrace of Annapurna Base Camp.
 It’s tough, it’s fast, but it’s the real thing.

 And then one day, the trees just quit.
 The green is gone.
-It's just rock and wind and a sky that’s a different color up here.
+It's just rock and wind and a sky that’s a different colour up here.
 That’s when you know you’re getting close.

 When you finally walk into the Sanctuary, it just shuts you up.
 You feel like a little bug in a giant rock garden.
 The Fishtail is right there, and Annapurna is this massive wall of ice that doesn’t even look real.
 It definitely puts you in your place.